AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: Approach:

 \subsection{Implementation}

 We implemented \relsim in Python using the SimPy~\cite{scherfke2021simpy} simulation engine.
-Our implementation consists of about 2500 lines of Python code, not including comments.
-We have made \relsim modular and easily extensible, with the developer only needing to extend classes in our implementation to modify the simulator's behavior.
+Our implementation consists of about 2700 lines of Python code, including comments. \relsim is modular and easily extensible, with the developer only needing to extend classes to modify the simulator's behavior~\footnote{\relsim is publicly available at \url{https://github.com/karthikp-ubc/airesim} - this version was independently developed outside Meta based on this paper.}

 We describe the user's perspective instead of the developer's perspective.

-To use \relsim, there are two files the user provides. \begin{enumerate} \item Parameters (params.py): This consists of all the parameters used for the simulation - these are the default values used when doing parameter sweeps.
-These can be constants, variables, or Python expressions. \item Experiments (parameter-sweeps.py): This is the main driver for the simulation.
+To use \relsim, the user provides two files. \begin{enumerate} \item Parameters (Params data class): This consists of all the parameters used for the simulation - these are the default values used when doing parameter sweeps.
+These can be constants, variables, or Python expressions. \item Experiments (config.yaml / run.py): This is the main driver for the simulation.
 Each simulation run is an experiment that performs a parameter sweep (or two parameter sweeps), and collects statistics.
 Both the experiments and the statistics are configurable in this file.
 As explained below, there are two kinds of experiments: for one-way parameter sweeps and two-way sweeps.
-We can configure the statistics collected in this file. \end{enumerate}
+We can also configure the statistics collected in this file. \end{enumerate}

 To launch a simulation experiment, the user needs to instantiate either a one-way parameter sweep or a two-way parameter sweep.
 The former supports varying the values of one of the parameters, while the latter supports varying the values of two parameters simultanously.
-For example, to vary the parameter ``systematic failure fraction'', one would instantiate the class OneWayExperiment as follows: OneWayExperiment("Systematic Failure Fraction", "systematic\_failure\_fraction", [0.1, 0.2, 0.3 ]).
-The statistics collected for each experiment are written to a separate file.
+For example, to vary the parameter ``systematic failure fraction'', one would instantiate the class OneWaySweep as follows: OneWaySweep("Systematic Failure Fraction", "systematic\_failure\_fraction", [0.1, 0.2, 0.3 ]).
+The statistics for each experiment are written to a separate file.